jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 whether continuous refinement can be made into a well-specified language model, not only a useful sampler.

-## What this suggests

-Before designing the training objective, check whether the inference procedure is well specified.
-Does the sampler see the variables it needs?
-Does its parameterization contain the update it will be asked to perform?
-If not, training is being asked to compensate for a missing piece of the algorithm.

 ## Related reading

 - [Denoising Diffusion Implicit Models](https://arxiv.org/abs/2010.02502)